AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Price_Channels.md

 ## Overview

-Keltner Channels are volatility-based envelopes set above and below an exponential moving average (EMA).

-This indicator is similar to [Bollinger Bands](Bollinger_Bands), which uses the standard deviation to set the bands.
-Instead of using the standard deviation, Keltner Channels use the [Average True Range (ATR)](Average_True_Range) to set the channel distance.
-The channels are typically set two Average True Range values above and below the 20-day [EMA(Exponential_Moving_Average).
-The exponential moving average dictates  the direction, and the Average True Range sets the channel width.
-Keltner Channels are a trend following indicator used to identify reversals with channel breakouts and channel direction.
-Channels can also be used to identify overbought and oversold levels when the trend is flat.
+Price Channels are lines set above and below the price of a security.
+The upper channel is set at the x-period high and the lower channel is set at the x-period low.
+For a 20-day Price Channel, the upper channel would equal the 20-day high and the lower channel would equal the 20-day low.
+The dotted centerline is the midpoint between the two channel lines.
+Price Channels can be used to identify upward thrusts that signal the start of an uptrend or downward plunges that signal the start of a downtrend.
+Price Channels can also be used to identify overbought or oversold levels within a bigger downtrend or uptrend.

-Mathematical description of the indicator: [Keltner Channels Mathematical Description](Mathematical_Description#keltner_channels).
+Mathematical description of the indicator: [Price Channels Mathematical Description](Mathematical_Description#price_channels).

 ## Adding indicator

-Keltner Channels indicator is added using {api:anychart.core.stock.Plot#keltnerChannels}keltnerChannels(){api} method.
-It requires a mapping with five fields: `"open"`, `"high"`, `"low"`, `"close"`, and `"value"`.
+Price Channels indicator is added using {api:anychart.core.stock.Plot#priceChannels}priceChannels(){api} method.
+It requires a mapping with two fields: `"high"` and `"low"`.

 ```
 // create data table on loaded data